 Other types of Contraceptives in Hong Kong

 These are similar to oral contraceptive pills but in the form of injections.
 Like oral contraceptive pills, these injectables contain synthetic hormones.
 They are injected intramuscularly for contraception.

 These injectables suppress ovulation and thicken the cervical mucus, making it impenetrable for sperm.
 These injections are most effective in the first seven days of your menses, providing immediate protection.

-Your gynaecologist will be able to consult on the associated timeline, as this injection must be given regularly and at fixed intervals without interruption.¹⁶
+Your gynaecologist can consult on the associated timeline, as this injection must be given regularly and at fixed intervals without interruption.¹⁶

 Diaphragm & Spermicidal Jelly

 A diaphragm or cap is a barrier method of contraception.
 It is a dome-shaped soft rubber device that fits inside your vagina and prevents sperm from passing through the cervix (the entrance of the womb).
 You need to use it with a gel that kills sperm (spermicide).¹⁷

 A diaphragm should only be used when having sex and should be left in for at least 6 hours after that.¹⁸ A doctor is required to examine and advise on the appropriate size of the diaphragm.